-(c) Financial assets and liabilities
+- (c) Financial assets and liabilities - (i) Classification

-(i) Classification

 The Fund classifies its investments based on both the Fund's business model for managing those financial assets and the contractual cash flow characteristics of the financial assets.
 The portfolio of financial assets is managed and performance is evaluated on a fair value basis.
 The Fund is primarily focused on fair value information and uses that information to assess the assets' performance and to make decisions.
 The Fund has not taken the option to irrevocably designate any equity securities as fair value through other comprehensive income.
 The contractual cash flows of the Fund's debt securities are solely principal and interest, however, these securities are neither held for the purpose of collecting contractual cash flows nor held both for collecting contractual cash flows and for sale.
 The collection of contractual cash flows is only incidental to achieving the Fund's business model's objective.
 Consequently, all investments are measured at fair value through profit or loss and are held for trading.
-As such, the Fund classifies all of its investment portfolio as financial assets as fair value through profit or loss.
-The Fund's policy requires the Investment Manager and the Board of Directors to evaluate the information about these financial assets and liabilities on a fair value basis together with other related financial information.
+As such, the Fund's policy requires the Investment Manager and the Board of Directors to evaluate the information about these financial assets and liabilities on a fair value basis together with other related financial information.

-Financial assets and liabilities that are not at fair value through profit or loss are recognised initially at fair value and subsequently measured at amortised cost, and include dividends and interest receivable, subscription receivable, other assets and accounts payable and accrued expenses.
+Financial assets and liabilities that are not at fair value through profit or loss are recognised initially at fair value and subsequently measured at amortised cost, and include interest and dividend receivable, receivable from an affiliate, other assets, accounts payable and accrued expenses, redemptions payable and payable to affiliate.

-(ii) Recognition/derecognition
+- (c) Financial assets and liabilities (continued) - (ii) Recognition/derecognition